 Hamburg is a very small borough located in the state of New Jersey.
 With a population of 3,155 people and two constituent neighborhoods, Hamburg is the 380th largest community in New Jersey.

-Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Hamburg is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some boroughs, Hamburg isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Hamburg are a mix of both white- and blue-collar jobs.
 Overall, Hamburg is a borough of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Hamburg who work in office and administrative support (20.71%), management occupations (10.58%), and teaching (9.15%).
+There are especially a lot of people living in Hamburg who work in office and administrative support (17.79%), management occupations (9.46%), and business and financial occupations (9.10%).

 Also of interest is that Hamburg has more people living here who work in computers and math than 95% of the places in the US.